graphcore/examples/code_examples/tensorflow2/gnn/README.md

 Install the Poplar SDK following the the instructions in the Getting Started guide for your IPU system.
 Make sure to source the `enable.sh` script for poplar.

 1. Update pip: `python3 -m pip install -U pip`
-2. Install the Graphcore Tensorflow wheel: `pip3 install tensorflow-2*`
+2. Install the Graphcore TensorFlow wheel: `pip3 install tensorflow-2*`
 3. Install the Spektral GNN library requirements: `pip3 install -r requirements.txt`
 4. Run the example: `python3 qm9_ipu.py`